MartinsOnuoha/hellobooks/README.md

-background details relevant to understanding what this module does
+background details below relevant to understanding what this app does

 ## Usage
 <b>Option 1</b>